Asheville, North Carolina: Architecture

 Notable architecture in Asheville includes its Art Deco Asheville City Hall, and other unique buildings in the downtown area, such as the Battery Park Hotel, the original of which was 475 feet long with numerous dormers and chimneys; the Neo-Gothic Jackson Building, the first skyscraper on Pack Square; Grove Arcade, one of America's first indoor shopping malls; and the Basilica of St. Lawrence.
 The S&W Cafeteria Building is also a fine example of Art Deco architecture in Asheville.
 The Grove Park Inn is an important example of architecture and design of the Arts and Crafts movement.

 Asheville's recovery from the Depression was slow and arduous.
 Because of the financial stagnation, there was little new construction and much of the downtown district remained unaltered.

 The Montford Area Historic District and other central areas are considered historic districts and include Victorian houses.
-Biltmore Village, located at the entrance to the famous estate, showcases unique architectural features.
-It was here that workers stayed during the construction of George Vanderbilt's estate.
+Biltmore Village, located at the entrance to the famous Biltmore Estate, showcases unique architectural features.
+It was here that workers stayed during the construction of the estate.
 The YMI Cultural Center, founded in 1892 by George Vanderbilt in the heart of downtown, is one of the nation's oldest African-American cultural centers.